Skip to main content

 Capability and safety don’t scale together by default.
 Reasoning models are more capable and, on some attack vectors, considerably more vulnerable.

 Classifier methodology determines results.
-Headline attack success rates should always specify what classification method was used — the difference between keyword and LLM grading is the difference between 36% and 16%.
+Headline numbers should always specify what classification method was used — the difference between keyword and LLM grading is the difference between 36% and 16%.

 The full dataset, benchmark runners, and statistical analysis are at failurefirst.org.
 The adversarial scenarios and full traces are available under NDA for safety researchers at accredited institutions and frontier lab security teams.